putsjoe/go-api/README.md

 First attempt at a HTTP server for handling simple database requests with URLs.

-Using included file as a basis for testing and understanding.
+Using included file (http.go) as a basis for testing and understanding.